IUDataStructuresCourse/course-web-page-spring-2025/DnaAlignment.md

 Result in your cache.
 A `Result` is a structure that holds a solution to a subproblem.
 A solution consists of a score and a mutation that indicates the last choice that was made.
-The possible choices are M (for match), I (for insertion in x), and D (for deletion in x, or equivalently, for insertion in y).
+The possible choices are M (for match), I (for insertion in S), and D (for deletion in S, or equivalently, for insertion in T).
 Because we ultimately wish to trace back through the path of choices, we represent the mutation with a `Direction`.
 We use `DIAGONAL` for M, `LEFT` for I, and `UP` for D. The `mark` field in a `Result` is used to indicate whether or not the entry